-The purpose of this policy is to define workplace bullying and to confirm the commitment of Catholic Education in the Diocese of Cairns to prevent and eliminate bullying in our workplaces, consistent with our commitment to provide a safe workplace.

-It applies to all Catholic Education workplaces in the Diocese of Cairns.
+The purpose of this policy is to define workplace bullying and to confirm the commitment of Catholic Education Diocese of Cairns (CEDC) to prevent and eliminate bullying in our workplaces, consistent with our commitment to provide a safe workplace.
+It applies to all workplaces in CEDC.